 Students and patrons came from all walks of life though most were of the kingdom's higher social rungs.
 High-ranking members of the Buddhist clergy similarly sought the guru's counsel.
 He looked to all with equal vision.

 He was furthermore esteemed as the Yogi Raj-Guru who initiated members of the Thai royal family.
-Chod never made such statements himself, but those around him openly did.
+Chod never offered such statements himself but those around him openly did.
 It was common knowledge at the time.